-6.1.Acknowledgments
+6.1.
+Acknowledgments

-I thank all the laboratory and field technicians involved with this project, especially Pete Lorenzo, Pierre Sterling, Pura Rodriguez de la Vega, Ruth Justiniano, Mark Kershaw, Dania Sancho, Frank Tam, Ray Fundora, John Hejja, and Sean Fundora.
-We also thank the captains and crew of the R/V Bellows of the Florida Institute of Oceanography for their professional support of the monitoring program.
+I thank all the laboratory and field technicians involved with this project, especially Pete Lorenzo, Jeff Absten, Pat Given, Ruth Justiniano, Mark Kershaw, Bill Pomenti, Pura Rodriguez de la Vega, Dania Sancho, Pierre Sterling, Frank Tam, and Sandro Stumpf.
+We also thank the captains and crew of the R/V Bellows of the Florida Institute of Oceanography, Jon Fajans of the SEAKEYS program at Keys Marine Lab, Mote Marine Lab, and the crew of the Expedition II for their professional support of the monitoring program.
 This project was possible due to continued funding by the US-EPA (Agreement # X7-96410604-2) and the South Florida Water Management District (Contract #4600000352).
-This is Technical Report #T-354 of the Southeast Environmental Research Center at Florida International University.
+This is Technical Report #T-407 of the Southeast Environmental Research Center at Florida International University.